Hughes Reef

-Hughes Reef (Mandarin 東門礁/东门礁 (Dōngmén Jiāo), đá Tư Nghĩa) is a reef in Union Banks in the Spratly group of islands, South China Sea claimed by the PRC (China), the ROC (Taiwan), the Philippines, Malaysia, and Vietnam.
+Hughes Reef (Mandarin 東門礁/东门礁 (Dōngmén Jiāo), Bahura ng Burunyugan 4, đá Tư Nghĩa) is a reef in Union Banks in the Spratly group of islands, South China Sea claimed by the PRC (China), the ROC (Taiwan), the Philippines, Malaysia, and Vietnam.
 It is only above water at low tide.

-The PRC has reclaimed land on the reef, bringing its area to 7.6 hectares, and occupied the reef.
+The PRC has reclaimed land on the reef, bringing its area to 7.6 ha, and occupied the reef.
 The reef has a lighthouse on top of a two storied defence outpost.

 Geographical features

 On 12 July 2016, the tribunal of the Permanent Court of Arbitration concluded that Hughes Reef is, or in its natural condition was, exposed at low tide and submerged at high tide and, accordingly, its low-tide elevations do not generate an entitlement to a territorial sea, exclusive economic zone or continental shelf.

 Military development

 In late 2016, photographs emerged which suggested that Hughes Reef has been armed with anti-aircraft weapons and a CIWS missile-defence system.